Meet the people who run the NZ Vegetarian Society – who we are and why we do what we do for vegetarianism.

 I firmly believe in the quote by Gandhi: “The greatness of a nation and its moral progress can be judged by the way it treats its animals.”

-It has been my pleasure to serve on the NZVS committee since I was 18 years of age, helping to ‘spread the word’.
+It has been my pleasure to serve on the NZVS committee since I was 18 years of age until 2014, helping to ‘spread the word’.
 I have participated in many fun festivals, stalls, cooking demos and the like alongside my colleagues.

 I was fortunate to be brought up a vegetarian and have followed this lifestyle for nearly 60 years, helping others wherever and in whatever way I can.
-I believe that we are the ‘normal’ ones by not eating meat, after all isn’t it obvious that it is carnivorous and barbaric to continue to kill and eat other living creatures in the 21st century?!
+I believe that we are the ‘normal’ ones by not eating meat.
+After all, isn’t it obvious that it is barbaric to continue to kill and eat other living creatures in the 21st century?!

 I became vegetarian for ethical reasons as I could not justify killing and eating animals when I could survive perfectly well as a vegetarian.
 I was on the NZVS Committee for about 30 years until 2013 and feel that vegetarianism is the diet that will be the norm in the future.